arishuynhvan/learnRNExpo/StudyNotes.md

 ### Run in web browser

-- Interacting with the React Native app in web browser can only be debugged using the developer tools on the browser and not in the terminal itself.
+- Interacting with the React Native app in a web browser can only be debugged using the developer tools of the browser and **NOT** in a terminal.

 # React